rdb/svelte-meteor-data/README.md

 ### Cursors

-While it's possible to use queries with `useTracker(() => query.fetch())`, this package supports a more convenient method, directly treating the cursor as a Svelte store:
+While it's possible to use queries with `useTracker(() => query.fetch())`, this package supports a more convenient way to handle reactive queries, by allowing you to use a MongoDB cursor directly as a Svelte store:

 ```svelte
 <script>